2. Advanced Beginner

 Country and Pop Guitar (level 2–3) Sing and play a selection of classic country and pop songs of the ‘50s and ‘60s.
 Learn bass runs, honky-tonk motifs, and the innovative chord changes of the ‘60s.
 You’re ready for this class if you’re comfortable with first-position chords.

 Classical.
 Brazilian.
 R&B. Jazz.
 Afro-Cuban.
 Pop.
 Rock and Roll.
 Funk.
 Folk.
 Ed Johnson’s mastery of so many different styles, coupled with a passion for harmony vocal and horn arrangements, all factor into a magical blend of vibrant, original contemporary jazz that has won fans and airplay worldwide.
-Ed’s original music is evocative of Brazilian pop, but unlike anything you’ve heard before.
 As a vocalist, Ed is frequently compared to Ivan Lins, Milton Nascimento, Kenny Rankin, and Michael Franks.
-As a guitarist and bandleader, critics often cite the lushly exotic, accessible sounds of Airto and Flora Purim.
-Ed has seven recording projects to his credit, in addition to producer credits for numerous artists spanning a multitude of genres.
+As a guitarist and bandleader, critics often cite the sounds of Airto and Flora Purim.
+Ed has seven recording projects to his credit, in addition to producer credits for numerous artists.
 He currently performs and records with his Brazilian jazz ensemble Novo Tempo, as well as with the Americana roots band Cabin Fever NW.

 Beach Boys Harmony Retrospective (all levels) The impact of Brian Wilson’s stunning vocal arrangements on pop and rock music is evident to all who love lush vocal harmony.
 Come sing as we break down these fun songs spanning the Beach Boys history.